Arts Advisory Council

 Nadia Samdani is the Co-Founder & President of the Samdani Art Foundation and Director of the Dhaka Art Summit.
 In 2011, she and her husband Rajeeb began the Samdani Art Foundation to support local artists and promote Bangladeshi and South Asian art in the region and around the world.
 As part of this initiative, she founded the Dhaka Art Summit, which has since completed two successful editions in 2012 and 2014 under her leadership.
 Nadia is a member of the Tate South Asia Acquisitions Committee, Tate’s International Council, the New Museum’s International Leadership Council and is part of the Parasol Unit’s International Committee.
 Nadia is a second-generation collector and began her own collection at the age of 22.
 She collects both Bangladeshi and international art, reflecting her experience as both a proud Bangladeshi and also as a global citizen.
 She has written about collecting for Art Asia Pacific and Wall Street Journal ‘Live Mint’ and has been invited to speak about collecting at various international art fairs.
 Nadia has been named one of Artnew’s top 200 collectors and her collection has been featured in many leading international publications.

 Osman Khalid Waheed heads Ferozsons Laboratories Limited, a publicly listed pharmaceutical company.
-He joined the company in 1993 after obtaining his undergraduate degree from Harvard and has since helped the business expand partnerships with leading pharmaceutical companies in Latin America and the US.
+He joined the company in 1993 after obtaining his undergraduate degree from Harvard and has since helped the business expand partnerships with leading pharmaceutical companies in the US and Latin America.

-Ferozsons supports several significant cultural and artistic initiatives, including a partnership with the Lahore-based National College of Arts (NCA) to establish a yearly elective titled Art for Humanity.
+Ferozsons supports several significant cultural and artistic initiatives, including a partnership with the Lahore-based National College of Arts (NCA) to establish an elective course titled Art for Humanity.
 The course requires NCA students of various disciplines to work with public health institutions, employing art as a means of improving the patients’ environment and the overall functionality of the institution.
-The project’s first undertaking was in 2011, when students of the elective made a series of art interventions at the Mayo Hospital’s Cancer Ward.
-The company has also supported a residency in jazz music at NCA with faculty from Havana, Cuba, and regularly hosts an annual Young Writers Workshop at the Lahore University of Management Sciences (LUMS), Pakistan’s premier multidisciplinary university, to support the craft of fiction writing in Pakistan.
-Ferozsons also supports the Lahore Literary Festival and the Khayal Festival of Arts.
+The company also hosts a national Young Writers Workshop at the Lahore University of Management Sciences (LUMS), Pakistan’s premier multidisciplinary university, to support the craft of fiction writing in Pakistan.